menu

 The way a neighborhood looks and feels when you walk or drive around it, from its setting, its buildings, and its flavor, can make all the difference.
 This neighborhood has some really cool things about the way it looks and feels as revealed by NeighborhoodScout's exclusive research.
 This might include anything from the housing stock to the types of households living here to how people get around.

 The Little Italy neighborhood stands out for having an average per capita income lower than 99.2% of the neighborhoods in the United States.
-In a nation where 1 out of every 4 children lives in poverty, the Little Italy neighborhood also stands out as being ranked among the lowest 0.0% of neighborhoods affected by this global issue.
+Also of note is NeighborhoodScout's research finding that the Little Italy neighborhood has some of the lowest rates of children living in poverty of any neighborhood in the United States.
+In a nation where approximately 1 in 4 children are living in poverty, the Little Italy community truly stands out from the rest in this regard.

 Also, one of the most interesting things about the Little Italy neighborhood is that it has a greater concentration of residents who live alone than most all neighborhoods in America.
 With 52.9% of the households here made up of people living alone, NeighborhoodScout's research reveals that this is a larger proportion of people living alone than in 97.0% of the neighborhoods in America.